intel-hpdd/VagrantFiles/README.md

 ==> default: Rsyncing folder: /home/malcolm/vagrant-projects/ct73-base/ => /vagrant
 ```

 The messages in the output are informational and do not represent an error in the configuration.
-In particular, the official CentOS boxes are not distributed with the VirtualBox guest additions, which need to be added separately if required.
+In particular, the CentOS boxes in the `manager-for-lustre` Atlas repository are not distributed with the VirtualBox guest additions, which need to be added separately if required.

 When the command completes, login to the VM: